Colorado, Pittsburgh, Chicago officials report AFM cases in children

 After 6 children in Minnesota were reported to be afflicted with enterovirus-linked cases of acute flaccid myelitis (AFM), officials in Colorado, Pittsburgh, and Chicago are reporting cases.
 Colorado has had 14 AFM cases since the beginning of the year, while Pittsburgh authorities are reporting 3 recent cases and Chicago 2.

-According to the Colorado Department of Health and Environment (CDPHE), the state has had 41 cases of enterovirus A71 (EV-A71) infections tied to neurologic illness in children.
+According to the Colorado Department of Public Health and Environment (CDPHE), the state has had 41 cases of enterovirus A71 (EV-A71) infections tied to neurologic illness in children.
 Of those cases, 14 have involved AFM, a rare polio-like condition.
 And 11 of those 14 children tested positive for EV-A71, 1 tested positive for EV-D68, and 2 tested EV-negative.
 The hallmark of AFM is a sudden onset of limb weakness associated with spinal cord inflammation.

 "The state health department has been monitoring this situation closely since early spring," the CDPHE said in a news release yesterday.
 "In addition to investigating the outbreak, the department has issued alerts to health care providers on how to test for the viruses and enhanced guidance to child care centers on infection prevention."